-Section View / Section View Label Font
+Section View / Section View Label option Font

-The Section View and the Section View Label fonts specify the font type and size used for the letter labels on the section lines and the text below the Section view.
+The Views font and the Section arrow text font specify the font type and size used for the letter labels on the section lines and the text below the Section view.

-A Section view is generally used to create a new drawing view that is defined by cutting an existing view with a section line (Sketch).
+A Section view in general is used to create a new drawing view that is defined by cutting an existing view with a section line.